omcodedthis/omcodedthis/README.md

 Hey, I’m oM!

-🚀 I have learnt / am currently learning:

-      karel using python,
-      python

-📘 Courses I have completed / am completing so far:

-      cs106a
+This account is where you can find all my programs I have written while taking courses by various universities.
+They are categorised by courses and come with everything you need to run and understand them.

 Thanks for visiting!

 <!---